malex19889/ArtistHub/README.md

 ## Installation

-Application is deployed, user does not need to install anything in order to use it.
+This application was created with react app.
+If you would like to install this on your computer, clone the repo and run "npm install" inside your terminal.

-Please refer to the Usage section for a link to the application.
+Please refer to the Usage section for a link to the deployed application.

 ## Technology